OneSignalDevelopers/onesignal-supabase-sample-integration-supabase/README.md

 const restApiKey = Deno.env.get("REST_API_KEY")!
 ```

-I have to create a OneSignal API client before send a request to the API.
+I have to create a OneSignal API client before sending a request to the API.

 ```ts
 // Create OneSignal client